open-telemetry/opentelemetry-specification/specification/trace/api.md

 - An API to add multiple `Link`s at once, where the `Link`s are passed in a single method call.

-Links SHOULD preserve the order in which they're set.
+Span SHOULD preserve the order in which `Link`s are set.

-Note that [Samplers](sdk.md#sampler) can only consider information already present during span creation.
-Any `Link`s added later cannot change their decisions.
+Note that [Samplers](sdk.md#sampler) may only consider information already present during span creation.
+Any `Link`s added later may not change the sampling decision.

 ## Concurrency